Not mentioned on

 - If a member of the household

-is mobility-impaired and cannot climb stairs safely, is there a lift in the
+is mobility-impaired and cannot climb stairs, is there a lift in the

 - Wardrobes, cupboards and

-will be particularly important for some newcomers.
+storage areas.
+Should be specified, per room.
+Particularly important for some newcomers.
 Many Sovereign Harbour

 flats have two bedrooms but few have adequate cupboard or wardrobe space for two